awsdocs/amazon-chime-user-guide/doc_source/chime-join-meeting.md

 **Note**
 If the host’s administrator enabled the call me feature, you can choose **Call me at a phone number**, select a supported country, and provide a phone number for Amazon Chime to call you for the meeting\.

 Browsers that aren't supported by the web application are supported by the simple screen share viewer\.
-For a complete list of supported browsers, see [System requirements](chime-requirements.md)\.
+For a list of supported browsers, see [System requirements](chime-requirements.md)\.
 With the simple screen share viewer, you can see when someone shares their screen in your browser and can dial in from your phone to hear audio\.

 **To join a meeting from the meeting invite with the simple screen share viewer**